GaganReddyin/Portfolio-GaganReddy/README.md

 # My Portfolio
 Welcome to my portfolio!
-This project showcases my skills, projects, and experiences as a web developer.
+This project showcases my skills and experiences as a web developer.

 ### Weblink: [Live Website](https://gaganreddymallam.netlify.app/)